 Japan has a relaxed, comfortable attitude to the consumption of alcohol, which is readily available and a frequent accompaniment to meals both within and without the home.
 Beer is a staple drink and is often used to start proceedings including any toasts.
 After a bottle or two, many will switch to less gaseous drinks such as nihonshu sake and shochu, a refined vodka-like beverage.
-Shochu and whiskey mixed with water and ice are staples of the snack bars found the length and breadth of Japan.
+Shochu or whiskey mixed with water and ice are staples of the snack night clubs found the length and breadth of Japan.

 Drinking alcohol is associated with sociability and enjoyment for everyone.
 In general, the Japanese avoid contentious subjects for discussion while drinking and if they poke fun it is directed at themselves rather than a third-person.
 Over imbibing is rarely a source of conflict.
 Even those who have had a little more that they should are most usually gently cared for by their companions.

 In many instances, alcohol is drunk while eating, whether a full meal, a few dishes or light snacks.
 Drinking in public spaces is uncommon but not because it is frowned upon.
 One exception to this rule is during the sakura cherry blossom season when most places that lie in the vicinity of one or more of these picturesque trees will see Japanese gathered and enjoying beers, sake, tasty morsels and the like al fresco.